jbaxenom/laget-framework/README.md

     DEV             # Local dev environment
-    INTEGRATION     # Environment used for verifying the integration of different components of the system STAGING         # The Staging environment, normally used for regression tests PERFTEST        # The Performance Test environment, usually very similar to the live system (sometimes Staging itself) TESTDRIVE       # Testdrives are usually production test environments PRODUCTION      # The live environment
+    INTEGRATION     # Environment used for verifying the integration of different components of the system STAGING         # The Staging environment, normally used for regression tests TESTDRIVE       # Testdrives are usually production test environments PRODUCTION      # The live environment